jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 ## How it works?

-This will be a high level explanation of how authentication works with SSH.
+This will be a high level explanation of how SSH connections work.

 ![how ssh works image](/images/how_ssh_works.png)